 The FolkCOLOMBIA Escuela de Danza y Musica preserves and explores traditional Colombian dance and music in New York City through pedagogic, technical and artistic methods to encourage the practice, appreciation, and presentation of the traditional art forms.

-The FolkCOLOMBIA Escuela provide lessons in traditional Colombian music and dance, free of charge, to Colombian and Latin immigrant youth and their families residing in the neighborhood of Jackson Heights, Queens.
-The Escuela is conducted through a series of five semester modules.
+The FolkCOLOMBIA Escuela provides lessons in traditional Colombian music and dance, free of charge, to Colombian and Latin immigrant youth and their families residing in the neighborhood of Jackson Heights, Queens.
+The Escuela is conducted through a series of five-semester modules.
 Each module consists of 15 weekly 2-hour sessions.
 Each semester module focuses on the study and performance of two Colombian rhythms from different regions: Cumbia and Bambuco; Currulao and Joropo; Tambora and Torbellino; Jota and Sanjuanero, or Bullerengue and Pasillo.

 Classes are currently held on Saturday mornings in the Fall and Spring at Community United Methodist Church in Jackson Heights, Queens.
 For more information call: 646-374-5039 or 646-338-7408 or email: email@example.com